World’s Fastest and Longest Range Private Jets: Speed and Distance Records Broken

 That’s a good reason to celebrate.
 But, remarkably, it’s not the only significant record that was broken in just a few weeks.

 On March 4, 2019 another manufacturer took the headlines.
 Bombardier announced that its Global 7500 business jet set a new distance record having traveled 8,152 nautical miles.
 The aircraft took off in Singapore and landed in Tucson, Arizona marking the longest ever flight (around 16 hours) for a purpose-built business jet.

-‘The priority on this trip was to show that customers could realistically fly such missions with ample fuel reserves,’ said Dominique Cristall, Bombardier’s senior public relations, and sustainability advisor.
-‘Thus, we decided to use our Long-Range Cruise setting to maximize fuel at landing.
+Flying at Mach 0.85, the very same flight chalked up another record in the process.
+It reached the highest speed over the longest distance in business aviation.
+‘The priority on this trip was to show that customers could realistically fly such missions with ample fuel reserves,’ said Dominique Cristall, Bombardier’s senior public relations and sustainability advisor.
+‘Thus, we decided to use our long-range cruise setting to maximize fuel at landing.’

 G650ER and Global 7500 features

 Given how effortlessly the 7500 has broken speed and distance records, you would be forgiven for assuming it’s very much a minimalist jet, with the interiors crafted in such a way that they’re stripped of all but the essentials.
 However, this couldn’t be further from the truth.

 There are in fact no fewer than four separate cabin zones on the 7500 model.
 And they’re pretty luxurious.

 The G650ER edges the G650’s range by 500 nautical miles reaching a total of 7,500 which is enough to allow flying from New York to Mumbai without the need to stop and refuel.
 Both the G650 and G650ER have the capacity to fly 18 passengers, and the latter has extra fuel reserves in the wings amounting to 4,000 lbs.